okccc/anoob/src/main/java/com/okccc/warehouse/ods/command-line.md

 /bin/flink run
--c,--class                      Class with the program entry point ("main()" method) -d,--detached                   If present, runs the job in detached mode  # 后台运行,jps不会出现CliFrontend -m,--jobmanager                 Address of the JobManager (master) to which to connect -ynm,--yarnname                 Set a custom name for the application on YARN  # yarn监控页面flink任务名称 -yjm,--yarnjobManagerMemory     Memory for JobManager Container with optional unit default: MB
+-c,--class                      Class with the program entry point ("main()" method) -d,--detached                   If present, runs the job in detached mode  # 后台运行,jps不会出现CliFrontend -s,--fromSavepoint              Path to a savepoint to restore the job from for example hdfs:///flink/savepoint-1537 -m,--jobmanager                 Address of the JobManager (master) to which to connect -ynm,--yarnname                 Set a custom name for the application on YARN  # yarn监控页面flink任务名称 -yjm,--yarnjobManagerMemory     Memory for JobManager Container with optional unit default: MB